 Preheat oven to 350ºF.
 Lightly grease 2 donut pans with cooking spray.
 Set aside.

-In a medium bowl, combine the flour, cocoa powder, baking powder, and salt.
+In a large bowl, combine the flour, cocoa powder, brown sugar, baking powder, baking soda, and salt.
 Stir with a whisk.

-In a separate larger bowl, combine the sugar and butter.
-Add the milk, eggs, and vanilla.
+In a separate bowl, combine the eggs, buttermilk, and butter.
 Whisk until well combined.
-Fold the flour mixture into butter mixture, mixing just until moistened.
+Add to flour mixture and mix just until moistened.
 Be careful not to over mix.
 The mixture will be thick.

 Make the frosting